 Library jobs can include everyone from facilities support staff to doctorate-level researchers and directors.
 The most common educational requirement for professional librarians is the MLS, or Master of Library Science.
 Associate and bachelor's degrees in library science are also available, usually leading to library technician jobs.
 Students who wish to begin working in the field while studying for their MLS might choose to pursue an online university degree, allowing them to get a foot in the door sooner and apply their training directly to their library jobs.

-Career Options With a College Degree in Library Science
+What Can You Do With a College Degree in Library Science?

 Most of the 167,000 librarians employed in 2002 worked in school and academic libraries; nearly a third worked in public libraries.
 The remainder worked in special libraries or as information professionals for companies and other organizations.
 More than 20% of librarians work part-time.
 Experienced librarians can advance to administrative positions, such as department head, library director, or chief information officer.